-At this time, it is not known what causes a food allergy.
+At this time, it is not known why a food allergy occurs in some people and not in others.
 It seems that some allergies may run in families, but not all of the time.

 Also, people that have other type of allergic reactions that are not food-related, such as asthma, hay fever, or eczema, may also be more likely to develop food allergies.

 If you think you have a food allergy, you should ask your doctor about seeing an allergist.